docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 ### Who is it for?

-- For organizations and developers that want to prevent container attacks and reduce vulnerabilities.
+- For organizations and developers that want to prevent container attacks and reduce vulnerabilities in developer environments.
 - For organizations that want to ensure stronger container isolation that is easy and intuitive to implement on developers' machines.

 ### What happens when Enhanced Container Isolation is enabled?

 When Enhanced Container Isolation is turned on, the following features are enabled:

 - All user containers are automatically run in Linux User Namespaces which ensures stronger isolation.
+Each container runs in a dedicated Linux user-namespace.
-- The root user in the container maps to an unprivileged user at VM level.
+- The root user in the container maps to an unprivileged user inside the Docker Desktop Linux VM.
-- Users can continue using containers as usual, including bind mounting host directories, volumes, networking configurations, etc.
-- Privileged containers work, but they are only privileged within the container's Linux User Namespace, not in the Docker Desktop VM.
-- Containers can no longer share namespaces with the Docker Desktop VM.
-For example, `--network=host`, `--pid=host`.
-- Containers can no longer modify configuration files in the Docker Desktop VM.
-- Console access to the Desktop VM is forbidden for all users.
 - Containers become harder to breach.
 For example, sensitive system calls are vetted and portions of `/proc` and `/sys` are emulated.
+- Users can continue using containers as usual, including bind mounting host directories, volumes, etc.
+- No change in the way developers run containers, and no special container images are required.
+- Privileged containers (e.g., `--privileged` flag) work, but they are only privileged within the container's Linux User Namespace, not in the Docker Desktop VM.
+Therefore they can't be used to breach the Docker Desktop VM.
+- Docker-in-Docker and even Kubernetes-in-Docker works, but run unprivileged inside the Docker Desktop Linux VM.

+In addition, the following restrictions are imposed:

+- Containers can no longer share namespaces with the Docker Desktop VM (e.g., `--network=host`, `--pid=host` are disallowed).
+- Containers can no longer modify configuration files inside the Docker Desktop VM (e.g., mounting any VM directory into the container is disallowed).
+- Containers can no longer access the Docker engine (e.g., mounting the Docker engine's socket into the container is restricted); this prevents malicious containers from gaining control of the Docker engine.
+- Console access to the Docker Desktop VM is forbidden for all users.

+These features and restrictions ensure that containers are better secured at runtime, with minimal impact to developer experience and productivity.

 For more information on how Enhanced Container Isolation work, see [How does it work](how-eci-works.md).